Providing streamlined and early responses to claims, concerns and queries for the communities surrounding products and assets is one of our priorities

-We define grievance mechanisms in collaboration with our partners and other stakeholders.
+We define claim mechanisms in collaboration with our partners and other stakeholders.
 We are committed to verifying any report or complaint received and to actively cooperate to remediate any damage caused by our activity or contractors.
 This enables us to anticipate, respond to minor incidents arising from our activity before they escalate, and provide early reparations to the affected parties.

 These grievance mechanisms have two main purposes: